-School counsellors are primary or secondary teachers who have approved qualifications in psychology and school counselling.
-They work with students of all ages and their families, from Kindergarten to Year 12, providing valuable support and counselling and psychological assessment for students with specific needs.
-Their daily work activities may include counselling students, assessing students' learning and behavior, helping families make informed decisions about their child's education, identifying impediments to students' learning and liaising with external agencies regarding students' wellbeing.
+School counsellors have approved qualifications in psychology and school counselling, and a background of primary or secondary teaching.
+As a member of school Learning and Support Teams school counsellors are involved in programs which enhance the wellbeing of all students in a school or year group.
+School counsellors work with students of all ages and their families, from pre-Kindergarten to Year 12, providing valuable individual or small group support, counselling and psychological assessment for students with specific needs.
+Their daily work activities may include counselling students, assessing students' learning and behaviour, helping families make informed decisions about their child's education, identifying adjustments to support students' learning and liaising with external agencies regarding students' wellbeing.

 Demand for school counsellors

-School counsellors are in demand in NSW public schools, particularly in metropolitan and rural locations of workforce need.
-The high-demand metropolitan locations include Bankstown, Blacktown, Campbelltown, Fairfield, Granville, Liverpool, Mount Druitt, Parramatta, Penrith and Windsor.
-The high-demand rural locations include Albury, Armidale, Batemans Bay, Bathurst, Bourke, Broken Hill, Central Coast, Clarence/Coffs Harbour, Deniliquin, Dubbo, Griffith, Maitland, Moree, Muswellbrook, Orange, Port Macquarie, Tamworth, Taree and Wagga Wagga.
+School counsellors are in demand in NSW public schools, particularly in rural and metropolitan locations of workforce need.
+The high-demand rural locations include Albury, Armidale, Batemans Bay, Bathurst, Bourke, Broken Hill, Central Coast, Deniliquin, Dubbo, Griffith, Lake Macquarie, Lismore, Maitland, Moree, Muswellbrook, Newcastle, Orange, Port Macquarie, Queanbeyan, Shellharbour, Tamworth, Taree, Wagga Wagga and Wollongong.
+The high-demand metropolitan locations include Bankstown, Blacktown, Campbelltown, Fairfield, Granville, Liverpool, Mount Druitt, Parramatta, Penrith, Ryde and Windsor.

 Attributes of great school counsellors

-School counsellors are advocates for the wellbeing of their students.
+School counsellors are committed to evidence-based practice in the fields of psychology and education.
 They are empathetic listeners who have the ability to make students feel comfortable and at ease.
-They are also excellent verbal communicators who know how to quickly build relationships based on trust.
-They also have the ability to make accurate psychological assessments of students and report on students' wellbeing to family members, school staff and external agencies.
+School counsellors are also excellent verbal communicators who know how to quickly build relationships based on trust, and collaborate with families, school staff and external agencies to support a young person.
+School counsellors are organised, have high professional standards and are committed to ethical record-keeping.

 How to decide if you should be a school counsellor